Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: METHODOLOGY

-where $\Delta t$ denotes the time increment per control step, $\boldsymbol{I}$ is the identity matrix, and $l_{fr}$ represents the distance between the front and rear axles of the vehicle.
+The planner's system dynamics is as follows: where $\Delta t$ denotes the time increment per control step, $\boldsymbol{I}$ is the identity matrix, and $l_{fr}$ represents the distance between the front and rear axles of the vehicle.
 As $l_{fr}$ varies across different vehicles, it is derived from the bounding box estimates provided by the scenario awareness module.
 This enables the planner to be vehicle-specific, enhancing the generalization capability.
 Moreover, this design leverages data from all vehicles in the scenario, effectively enlarging the training dataset beyond the ego CAV alone.

 The planner's cost function is as follows:

 where $\boldsymbol{Q}_{k} \in \mathbb{R}^{4 \times 4}$, $\boldsymbol{R}_{k} \in \mathbb{R}^{2 \times 2}$, $\boldsymbol{G}_{k} \in \mathbb{R}^{1 \times 4}$ and $\boldsymbol{H}_{k} \in \mathbb{R}^{1 \times 2}$ ($k \in[0, T-1]$) are learnable weighting matrices.
 The parameters in these matrices are derived from the cost map $\boldsymbol{Z}\in \mathbb{R}^{N \times T \times M}$.
 In this paper, we set $M=14$.
 Specifically, for each vehicle at a given control step, the $M$ parameters are allocated as follows: 4 for the diagonal elements of $\boldsymbol{Q}_{k}$, 4 for $\boldsymbol{R}_{k}$, 4 for $\boldsymbol{G}_{k}$, and 2 for $\boldsymbol{H}_{k}$, where the learning results can be interpreted with the physical meaning of these weights in the MPC planner.